Back up virtual machines and separate boot partitions

 Virtual machines (VMs) and separate boot partitions allow you to run additional operating systems on your computer.
-This article highlights best practices for backing up virtual machines or separate boot partitions with the Code42 app.
+This article highlights best practices for backing up virtual machines or separate boot partitions with the Code42 agent.

 Common applications that create virtual machines or boot partitions include: